Coastal Code, Horses & Dogs

 TAKE THE LEAD

-Dog Zoning Proposal
+Dog Zoning Initiative

 Holkham National Nature Reserve is an internationally important site for its wildlife and valuable habitats.
 It is popular with many different visitors including dog walkers, day trippers, wildlife enthusiasts, horse riders and locals.
 In order to protect this precious environment for future generations to enjoy, we need to work together to ensure all our visitors and wildlife can coexist.

-We are therefore proposing a zoning approach to the beach and foreshore for dogs, in order to protect internationally rare shore-nesting birds such as Little Terns.
+Following a comprehensive consultation with our visitors and stakeholders, we have put in place a zoning approach to the beach and foreshore for dogs, in order to protect internationally rare shore-nesting birds such as Little Terns.
 These birds are extremely sensitive to disturbance from humans and dogs. and also often nest in the start of embryo dunes or along the upper shoreline where they are very vulnerable.